Owen Miller Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.04 team ERA ranks 13th among all MLB pitching staffs.
+- The Angels have the 13th-ranked team ERA across all league pitching staffs (4.06).

-- Angels pitchers combine to surrender 28 total home runs at a rate of one per game (to rank 15th in baseball).
+- Angels pitchers combine to rank 12th in baseball in home runs surrendered (28 total, one per game).

-- The lefty's most recent time out came on Sunday against the Kansas City Royals, when he threw 5 2/3 innings, surrendering two earned runs while giving up seven hits.
+- The lefty last appeared on Tuesday against the Oakland Athletics, when he went five innings, allowing seven earned runs while giving up eight hits.

-- In four games this season, the 23-year-old has put up an ERA of 4.15, with 10.4 strikeouts per nine innings.
-Opponents are hitting .262 against him.
+- The 25-year-old has an ERA of 10.26, with 6.5 strikeouts per nine innings, in four games this season.
+Opponents are batting .382 against him.

 © 2023 Data Skrive.
 All rights reserved.